maybe-finance/maybe/README.md

 This is the current state of building the app.
 You'll hit errors, which we're working to resolve (and certainly welcome PRs to help with that).

-You'll need Docker installed to run the app locally.
+*You'll need Docker installed to run the app locally.*
+[Docker Desktop](https://www.docker.com/products/docker-desktop/) is an easy way to get started.

 First, copy the `.env.example` file to `.env`: